engapa/zookeeper-k8s-openshift/README.md

 -t engapa/zookeeper:${ZOO_VERSION} .
 ```

-> NOTE: `build-arg` options and export directives are optional.
+> NOTE: `build-arg` options and export directives are optional because are default values.

 # Run a container